az-digital/arizona-bootstrap/site/docs/0.0/getting-started/browsers-devices.md

 ## Browser zooming

-Page zooming inevitably presents rendering artifacts in some components, both in Bootstrap and the rest of the web.
+Page zooming inevitably presents rendering artifacts in some components, both in {{ site.title }} and the rest of the web.
 Depending on the issue, we may be able to fix it (search first and then open an issue if need be).
 However, we tend to ignore these as they often have no direct solution other than hacky workarounds.

 ## Sticky `:hover`/`:focus` on iOS